Lundin Energy: Operations

-Decarbonisation Plan
+Decarbonisation plan

 Lundin Energy is investing MUSD 800 to achieve carbon neutrality by 2023 from operational emissions.
+As part of the decarbonization strategy, the company also replaced “Petroleum” with “Energy” in its name.

 Carbon capture projects

 To neutralise the residual emissions, Lundin Energy is investing in carbon capture projects.
 In January 2021 they signed a partnership with Land Life Company, to invest MUSD 35 in reforestation projects capturing approximately 2.6 million tonnes of CO2.
 Another partnership was signed with EcoPlanet Bamboo in September 2021 where the company will invest MUSD 9 in sustainable bamboo plantations capturing approximately 1.7 million tonnes of CO2 over 10 years.